tefi-anbessa/test_bench/README.md

   - SocketCct
   - LightCct
 [TODO: keep this list up to date]

 ### Switchboards
 - Switchboards have multiple outgoing circuits, each uniquely identified.
-  - Each circuit has protection devices and options.
+  - Each circuit can have protection devices and options.
   - Each circuit can have an assigned load and cable.
+These are used to evaluate the distribution as a tree data structure.
 - Switchboards are always of load type "summation", meaning they aggregate the loads of their outgoing circuits.

 ### Cables
 - Cables are assigned to cable types, which define the cable's properties, such as insulation type, conductor material, etc.
 - Cable type set is specific to the project.